 Purchase protection terms vary from card to card.

-With the Gold card, coverage duration lasts 90 days.
-You are eligible to receive up to $10,000 per item, and maximum coverage is $50,000 per year.
+With the Gold card, coverage duration lasts 90 days from date of covered purchase.
+You are eligible to receive up to $10,000 per item, and maximum coverage is $50,000 per calendar year.

-If you have the Blue Cash Everyday® Card from American Express, you’re eligible to receive up to $1,000 per qualifying purchase and up to $50,000 per year.
-Coverage duration is 90 days.
+If you have the Blue Cash Everyday® Card from American Express, you’re eligible to receive up to $1,000 per qualifying purchase and up to $50,000 per calendar year.
+Coverage duration is 90 days from the date of covered purchase.

 These are just a few examples of popular cards on the market that offer purchase protection benefits.
 We recommend checking your card issuer’s policy to see what benefits and protections you may be eligible for.